-The governance and management arrangements in this centre had changed recently, however, the inspector found that the persons employed had settled into their roles.
+The governance and management arrangements in this centre had changed recently due to the organisation reconfiguring the regions and increasing the management structure and oversight.
+The inspector found that the new persons employed had settled into their roles.
 The service provided was person-centred while ensuring that residents were protected from harm.
-In addition, the provider had taken action and upgraded the fire safety arrangements and the overall presentation of the premises as required.
-The inspector found that the areas for improvement related to the provider's compliance plan and the ongoing actions required therewith.
+In addition, the provider significant action following the last inspection, which included increased staffing, extensive refurbishment to the centre internally and externally and the overall presentation of the premises.
+The inspector found that the areas for improvement related to the provider's compliance plan and ongoing actions required.
 These will be expanded on later in this report.

 The provider had prepared a statement of purpose which was available to read in the centre.
-The inspector found that it was reviewed recently and updated to include the changes as outlined above.
-This was in line with the requirements of the regulation.
+The inspector found that it had been reviewed and included the relevant information as specified in the regulations but it included the changes in the management structure, as outlined above.